Defective IVC Filters

 Inferior vena cava (IVC) filters are designed to filter or stop blood clots from traveling from the lower portion of the body to the heart and lungs.
 They are implanted in the IVC, which is the main vessel that returns blood from the lower half of the body to the heart.
 They first came on the market in the 1960s for permanent use in patients who are at risk of a deep vein thrombosis (DVT) or pulmonary embolism (PE) and who could not manage that risk with medication.

-In the early 2000s, companies, including C.R.
-Bard, Inc., Cook Medical and Boston Scientific, sought and received FDA approval to market retrievable IVC filters to prevent PE when anticoagulant therapy is contraindicated or has failed.
+In the early 2000s, companies like C.R.
+Bard, Inc., Cook Medical and Boston Scientific sought and received FDA approval to market retrievable IVC filters to prevent PE when anticoagulant therapy is contraindicated or has failed.

 In addition to the approved uses, doctors began to use these devices to prevent PE/DVT in trauma patients and in patients having certain surgeries, such as bariatric procedures.
 Bard and other IVC filter manufacturers maintain that the filters can remain in the IVC permanently, but they can also be retrieved if desired.

 Adverse Events Associated with IVC Filters